-The International Legal Studies (ILS) Post-Graduate Fellowships are designed to improve participants’ understanding of international and/or transnational law by supporting graduating HLS students or recent J.D. or LL.M. graduates who will be clerking or interning at an international or foreign regional/supranational court or tribunal.
-It is expected that up to one or two ILS Post-Graduate Fellowships will be awarded for 2023-2024.
+The International Legal Studies (ILS) Post-Graduate Fellowships are designed to improve participants’ understanding of international and/or transnational law by supporting recent HLS graduates who will be clerking or interning at an international or foreign regional/supranational court or tribunal.
+It is expected that up to one or two ILS Post-Graduate Fellowships will be awarded for 2024-2025.
 Please note that this is separate from the Law School’s support for positions at the International Court of Justice; for more information regarding support for ICJ clerkships, please see the International Court of Justice Judicial Fellows Programme web page.

 - Applicants should not have previously been employed as clerks or legal interns in the court/tribunal where they are proposing to work.